ibm-messaging/iot-starter-for-android/README.md

 ## Prerequisites
 Required:
-- An [IBM Bluemix](https://console.ng.bluemix.net/) account.
+- An [IBM Cloud](https://console.ng.bluemix.net/) account.
 A 30 day trial account is free.
-- An Internet of Things Platform service registered in Bluemix.
+- An Internet of Things Platform service registered in IBM Cloud.
 - An Android SDK installation

 ## Installation